DrAlexLiu/OctoPrint-PiNozCam/README.md

   Example: Use [Octoprint_deploy](https://github.com/paukstelis/octoprint_deploy) to install the octoprint and then install PiNozCam
 - Raspberry Pi 4B(x32, >=4GB) : 9 images / minute (Recommand)

-  Example: Use (RPi Imager to flash OctoPi)[https://www.raspberrypi.com/tutorials/set-up-raspberry-pi-octoprint/] and install the PiNozCam
+  Example: Use [RPi Imager to flash OctoPi](https://www.raspberrypi.com/tutorials/set-up-raspberry-pi-octoprint/) and install the PiNozCam

 We strongly recommend **fan cooling** to maintain optimal performance.
 Although PiNozCam can run on Raspberry Pi 3 and PiZero W 2, their longer inference times make them less recommended options.

+Also, the **PC with Interl i5 10600** (x64, Ubuntu) : 150 images / minute (Recommand)

+  Example: Use [Octoprint docker](https://hub.docker.com/r/octoprint/octoprint) and install the PiNozCam

 #### **Endoscope Camera**